ListingHsu/superpy/README.md

      python SuperPy.py

 Alter the settings in
-* Likelihoods in `Likelihood.py`
+* Likelihoods in *Likelihood.py*
-* Priors in `Prior.py`
+* Priors in *Prior.py*
-* Scanning options in `MNOptions.py`
+* Scanning options in *MNOptions.py*

 # Running SuperPlot
 From within the *SuperPy/SuperPlot* sub-directory,

      python SuperGUI.py

 A GUI window will appear, to select a chain.
 Select e.g. the *.txt* file in the */SuperPy/examples* sub-directory.
-A second GUI window will appear. to select an information file.
-Select e.g. the *.txt file in the `/examples` sub-directory.
-Finally, select the variables and the plot type in the resulting GUI, and click `Make Plot`.
+A second GUI window will appear to select an information file.
+Select e.g. the *.info file in the */examples* sub-directory.
+Finally, select the variables and the plot type in the resulting GUI, and click *Make Plot*.